Tropfsteinhöhle Erzenhausen

 Description

 The abandoned mine near Erzenhausen was dug almost 300 years ago in the search for valuable ores.
-But the was never a valuable ore found and mined.
+But there was never a valuable ore found and mined.
 After the closure of the mine it was soon forgotten.
 It was rediscovered in 1911 by two residents of Erzenhausen, who tried to frame a spring.
 They discovered that the water came out of the entrance of a walled tunnel.

 During the time the tunnel had been left alone huge speleothems formed, and so they called it dripstone cave, although it was not a natural cave.
 The tunnel was developed and opened to the public, and soon it became a popular tourist destination.
 Unfortunately all the dripstones have been destroyed during the years, only small remains are left.
 But at the rear end there are some remains, which continue to grow and may reach the old length in another 100 years.